Pet hotel business plan for starting your own business

 5.3 Business Target

-- Setting up a boarding kennels at two different venues within 2years of operations
+- Setting up boarding kennels at two different venues within two years of the launch.

-- Have a customer satisfaction score of 96%
+- Having a customer satisfaction score of 96%.

-- Capture 30% market share within the first year of business
+- Capturing 30% market share within the first year of the launch.

-- Increase operational capacity by 15% over three years of business
+- Increasing operational capacity by 15% within three years of the launch.

 5.4 Product Pricing